Tony Choy

 Tony Choy (born June 11, 1971) is a Cuban-American electric bassist.
-He was a session musician for some well-known technical death metal bands such as Atheist, Cynic and the Dutch band Pestilence.
+He first joined technical death metal band Cynic, where he played on two demos.
+After leaving Cynic in 1991 he worked as a session musician for the technical death metal bands Atheist and Pestilence.
 He is known for his use of the Slap & Pop playing technique, along with two-handed tapping.